From A Wiki of Ice and Fire

 - Claimants to the Iron Throne

-- 129-131: Rhaenyra Targaryen, the rightful heir to Viserys I Targaryen, she was usurped by her half-brother Aegon II Targaryen.
+- 129-131: Rhaenyra Targaryen, the Realm's Delight, Princess of Dragonstone, the rightful heir to Viserys I Targaryen, she was usurped by her half-brother Aegon II Targaryen.
 This lead to the Dance of the Dragons civil war.

 - 195-196: Daemon Blackfyre, during the Blackfyre Rebellion.
 The first of the Blackfyre Pretenders.